Part 9: How To Answer Comprehension Questions

 This is the Effect part of our T.E.E. structure.

-5. Finally, we need to add a concluding statement to hammer our analysis home.
+5. Finally, add a concluding statement to hammer our analysis home.

 Now, while this is a good response that would get full marks, it is a little long-winded.

-As you practice your writing you want to learn to be a bit more concise.
+As you practise your writing you want to learn to be a bit more concise.
 We could make this response more concise by rewriting it as:

 beginners-guide-year-7-8-english-how-to-answer-comprehension-questions-read-efficiently